YahooArchive/express-state/README.md

 #### Exposing Request Scoped Data

-When data which needs to be exposed to the client-side JavaScript _is_ request-specific, it should be exposed at the request/response's scope using __`res.expose()`__.
+When data that needs to be exposed to the client-side JavaScript _is_ request-specific, it should be exposed at the request/response's scope using __`res.expose()`__.

-The following example shows how to create a middleware function to expose the current person's Cross Site Request Forgery (CSRF) token — this is a best practice where the CSRF is used to validate HTTP requests which mutate state:
+The following example shows how to create a middleware function to expose the current person's Cross Site Request Forgery (CSRF) token—this is a best practice where the CSRF is used to validate HTTP requests that mutate state:

 ```javascript
 // Add Express' packaged `cookieParser()`, `session()`, and `csrf()` middleware.